NeoGeographyToolkit/StereoPipeline/docs/tools/sfs.rst

     DEM.
 The exposures will be computed along the way unless specified via ``--image-exposures-prefix``, and saved to
     <output prefix>-exposures.txt.

+--allow-borderline-data
+    In regions where some image portions have only a mix of low-light and shadow data, allow those if no other images have anything better.
+For now this works on small clips with a very small number of images.
+To be improved.
+See an illustration in :numref:`sfs_borderline`.

 --model-coeffs-prefix <path>
     Use this prefix to optionally read model coefficients from a